 Polyphenols in grapes grown at higher altitude

-As you may recall, I mentioned that one of the affects of altitude on grapes is that they tend to grow thicker skins.
-According to a research paper published in the South African Journal of Enology and Viticulture, Cabernets and Merlots grown in high altitude wine regions have greater antioxidant activity than the same grapes grown closer to sea level.
+As you may recall, I mentioned that one of the effects of altitude on grapes is that they tend to grow thicker skins.
+According to a research paper published in the South African Journal of Enology and Viticulture, Cabernets and Merlots grown in high-altitude wine regions have greater antioxidant activity than the same grapes grown closer to sea level.

-Is the fact that higher polyphenols in grapes means benefits to your sex life a reason to start drinking nothing but high altitude Malbec?
+Is the fact that higher polyphenols in grapes mean benefits to your sex life a reason to start drinking nothing but high-altitude Malbec?
 Not really.
 Wine is drunk for the pleasure, not the health benefits.
 Think of it as an occasional bonus.
 But now that you have a greater understanding of the impact of altitude on wines, you can appreciate what these wines have to offer when you’re lucky enough to enjoy them.